mose/hubot-meetbot/README.md

 If hubot-auth is not loaded, all users can access those commands.
 You can use those variables to tune things up a bit.

-- `HUBOT_MEETBOT_NOAUTH` - if defined, it will bypass the need to be admin to use the meetbot admin commands
+- `MEETBOT_NOAUTH` - if defined, it will bypass the need to be admin to use the meetbot admin commands
-- `HUBOT_MEETBOT_AUTH_GROUP` - if defined it will permit group specified to use the meetbot admin commands
+- `MEETBOT_AUTH_GROUP` - if defined it will permit group specified to use the meetbot admin commands

 It's also advised to use a brain persistence plugin, whatever it is, to persist ongoing meeting sessions between restarts.

+When meeting is over and closed, the minutes will be emitted as a `meetbot.notes` event.
+For my immediate needs I have added a gitlab process to create a MR with the minutes in there, but later on other processors could be added (github, etherpad, mail, etc).
+In order for the processor to be functional, those 3 env variables have to be set:

+- `MEETBOT_GITLAB_URL`
+- `MEETBOT_GITLAB_APIKEY`
+- `MEETBOT_GITLAB_REPO`

 Commands
 --------------